Sienci-Labs/Resources/gsender/gs-additional-features.md

 ### Rotary Settings

-When you click on the setting button and then select the Rotary tab, you will see the firmware configurations.
-Here you can enter your own settings, reset the default settings and turn Hard Limits on/off.
+When you go to Config ➜ Rotary, you'll be able to enter your own settings, reset the default settings and turn Hard Limits on/off.

 ![](/_images/_gsender/_features/_rotary/gs_fe_ro_settingslimits.jpg){.aligncenter .size-medium}